susanBuck/notes/07_Version_Control/07_Setup_Github.md

 At this point, if you list the contents of you .ssh directory you should see two new files: `id_rsa` and `id_rsa.pub`.

-Add your new key to the ssh-agent:
+(Mac users only) Add your new key to the ssh-agent:

 	ssh-add id_rsa

-### Add SSH key at Github.com
+## Add SSH key at Github.com

 Reference: [Github.com: Generating SSH keys](https://help.github.com/articles/generating-ssh-keys)